Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Related Work

 Reflection is often considered as the final phase of the SRL cycle, where learners review and evaluate their performance after completing a learning task.
 Zimmerman's cyclical model describes SRL as unfolding across three interrelated phases: forethought (planning), performance (monitoring), and self-reflection (evaluation).~\citep{zimmerman2002becoming}.
 However, reflection is not limited to the final evaluation stage of learning.
 Reflection can occur throughout all stages of learning (See \ref{subsubsection_placement}).
 When reflection becomes a part of planning, monitoring, and evaluation phases, it helps students foster metacognitive awareness, adaptive learning strategies, and deeper engagement with learning activities.
 A growing body of research in programming education shows reflection’s value at every stage.

-Studies have shown that students who engage in reflection before starting to code (reflection-before-action, reflection-for-action) tended to develop a deeper understanding of core concepts~\citep{edwards2004using}.
+Students who engage in reflection before starting to code (reflection-before-action, reflection-for-action) tended to develop a deeper understanding of core concepts.
 For example, when students collaboratively reflected on similar worked examples before their task, they generally learned more conceptual knowledge than those who did not reflect and immediately began problem-solving~\citep{sankaranarayanan2022collaborative}.
 The study findings also showed that spending more time on reflective planning did not hurt their problem-solving performance.

 As a part of the monitoring phase (reflection-in-action), students reflect on their previous practices and test out their hypotheses to decide their next action~\citep{schon2017reflective}.
 For instance, \citet{Edwards2004-ma} designed an intervention that encouraged students to reflect during software testing activities.
 The author found that those students produced 45\% fewer bugs per 1000 lines of code.
-The intervention also increased their confidence when making changes to their code. \citet{Zarestky2022-gl} demonstrated that students who annotated lecture videos as a reflective activity outperformed their peers who did not participate in annotation.
+The intervention also increased their confidence when making changes to their code. \citet{Zarestky2022-gl} demonstrated that students who wrote reflection journals as watching lecture videos outperformed their control-group peers.

 After task completion, reflective interventions are most often implemented as self-evaluation activities (reflection-on-action) as mentioned in \ref{subsubsection_placement} ~\citep{schon2017reflective}.
 For example, \citet{lishinski2021self} examined the impact of self-evaluation exercises in an introductory programming course and found that students who participated in these activities earned significantly higher project scores.